bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Structural Semantics</h4>

-Within the beginner's guide we discuss the use of
+<p>Within the beginner's guide we discuss the use of
 <a href="https://learn.shayhowe.com/html-css/getting-to-know-html/"
 rel="noopener noreferrer" target="_blank">
 structural semantics</a>, specifically using the header, nav, article, section,